LucaRoma97/Operating-system-for-embedded-systems/README.md

 <img src="images/OSES_video.gif" alt="alt text" width="390" height="600">

-Here I publish the assignment made by my professor Massimo Violante, the folder with the programming solution and the Assignment Report.
+Here I have shared the assignment made by my professor Massimo Violante, the folder with the programming solution and the Assignment Report.